alastairotter/svelte-data-viz/README.md

 From the official Svelte documentation:

 > Whereas traditional frameworks like React and Vue do the bulk of their work in the browser, Svelte shifts that work into a compile step that happens when you build your app. - [Svelte.dev](Svelte.dev)

+## Setting up for Svelte development

+Open your code editor (Visual Studio Code ia recommended).
+If you're using VS Code you should install the Svelte plugin for better code highlighting: open VS Code extensions in the left-hand bar and look for the Svelte extension.
+Install that.

 ## Starting a Svelte project